AaltoSciComp/python-for-scicomp/scripts.rst

 Why scripts?
 -------------

-So far we have been learning python using Jupyter notebook.
+So far we have been learning python using Jupyter notebooks.
 It is very convenient: it allowed us to experiment and prototype python code so we may think that is more than enough for your day to day work.

 But after several weeks of hard work with python, you may end up: